NTTung2k3K/Attendance-Check/README.md

 # IoT Attendance Check System

 ## Overview

 This project is an IoT-based attendance check system that uses an ESP8266 module to connect to Google Sheets for sending attendance data.
 The system includes a fingerprint scanner to identify students and an Arduino board to process the data.
 The project features a wired connection, and a detailed diagram and component list are provided.

 ## Features

-- **Fingerprint Scanning:** Identifies students based on their fingerprints.
+- **Fingerprint Scanning:** The system uses a fingerprint sensor to scan and identify students.
+Each student’s fingerprint is stored in the database for comparison, ensuring accurate identification and eliminating the possibility of proxy attendance.
-- **Real-Time Data Transmission:** Sends attendance data to Google Sheets using the ESP8266 module.
+- **Real-Time Data Transmission:** Attendance data is sent in real-time to Google Sheets using the ESP8266 Wi-Fi module.
+This allows for instant updating and monitoring of attendance records from any location with internet access.
-- **Arduino Processing:** Processes fingerprint data and manages communication between components.
+- **Arduino Processing:** An Arduino microcontroller processes the fingerprint data, verifying the identity of the student.
+It also manages the communication between the fingerprint sensor, ESP8266 module, and other components, ensuring smooth operation of the system.
-- **Wired Connections:** Ensures reliable data transmission and component integration.
+- **Wired Connections:** The system uses wired connections between components to ensure reliable data transmission and integration.
+This reduces the risk of data loss or corruption that can occur with wireless connections, especially in environments with high electromagnetic interference.

 ## Team member
 - Nguyễn Thanh Tùng: SE171746